I can’t be an addict, I’m functional!

 According to NIDA, addiction is considered to be a complex brain disorder and mental illness that is caused by repeated misuse of substances.

-Addicted individuals may have “distorted” thinking and behaviours notes the American Psychiatric Association on its website.
-“Changes in the brain’s structure and function are what cause people to have intense cravings, changes in personality, abnormal movements, and other behaviors,” explains the Association.
-“Brain imaging studies [about people with addiction] show changes in the areas of the brain that relate to judgment, decision making, learning, memory, and behavioral control.”
+Addicted individuals may have “distorted” thinking and behaviours, notes the American Psychiatric Association on its website.
+“Changes in the brain’s structure and function are what cause people to have intense cravings, changes in personality, abnormal movements, and other behaviours,” explains the Association.
+“Brain imaging studies [about people with addiction] show changes in the areas of the brain that relate to judgment, decision making, learning, memory, and behavioural control.”

 Most definitions of addiction describe the continued use of substances despite the ‘harmful consequences’ that this use causes.
-For high-functioning these consequences aren’t so severe – yet.
+For high-functioning people, these consequences aren’t severe yet.

 But addiction is a progressive illness and functionality will eventually slip away over time.
 It’s important for high-functioning addicts to identify they have a problem before the consequences become severe, tragic or even fatal.